HackCommander/hackcommander.github.io/_posts/2024-03-31-vulnyx-hackingstation.md

     (root) NOPASSWD: /usr/bin/nmap
 ```

-so we can execute nmap with sudo without password.
+so we can execute nmap as root with sudo without password.
 This doesn't sound very safe.

 <div id='section-id-3-2'/>
 ## 3.2.
 Getting a shell as root